AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-dynamic-remarketing-manage.md

    1. Enter the **[!UICONTROL Audience Name]**.

-   1. From a list of all available tags for the search engine account, select the name of the [!DNL Microsoft Advertising] UET tag that's included in the webpages whose users will comprise the audience.
+   1. From a list of all available tags for the search engine account, select the name of the [!DNL Microsoft Advertising] UET tag that's included in the webpages whose users comprise the audience.

    1. Select the visitor type for the audience, which is based on visitor actions on the relevant webpages: *[!UICONTROL General Visitors]*, *[!UICONTROL Product Searchers]*, *[!UICONTROL Product Viewers]*, *[!UICONTROL Past Buyers]*, or *[!UICONTROL Shopping Cart Abandoners]*.